sensics/OSVR-RenderManager/README.md

 * **Window creation:** RenderManager uses SDL on Windows, Linux, and Mac systems to construct windows of the appropriate size for a given HMD or on-screen display.
 Configuration file entries describe window size, placement, and orientation.
-For non-DirectMode operation, these show up within the operating virtual screen and can be either full-screen or windowed.
+For non-DirectMode operation, these show up within the operating system's virtual screen and can be either full-screen or windowed.
 For DirectMode operation, they provide full- screen operation on one or more displays.